 At a minimum, you should have 3 gallons per person of emergency water storage.
 This would give you enough water to drink and take care of basic sanitation needs for three days.
 Here is what that looks like for families of various sizes:

-If you live in a small home / apartment and don’t have much space, consider using Aquabricks for water storage.
+If you live in a small home/apartment and don’t have much space, consider using Aquabricks for water storage.
 They are more expensive than other water storage containers, but they stack almost anywhere and interlock to make the best possible use of space.
-You can put them all over your house: under beds, in the very bottom or very top of closets, on top of kitchen cabinets etc.
+You can put them all over your house: under beds, at the very bottom or very top of closets, on top of kitchen cabinets, etc.

 Last, you can consider a Water Bob which is something you can put in your bathtub and fill up when you get a tornado or hurricane warning.